mootensai/yii2-relation-trait/README.md

 )
 ```

+## Using Transaction
-## Using transaction, so your data will be atomic
+Your data will be atomic
 (see : http://en.wikipedia.org/wiki/ACID)

+## Use Normal Save
-## Use normal save, so your behavior still works
+so your behavior still works

-## Validation
+## Add Validation At Main Model
 ```php
 $form->errorSummary($model);
 ```